CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/speakers/zoom_settings.md

 ### Chat
 * These are a personal preference for how you wish to interface with the Chat.
 Some speakers may choose to ignore the general chat entirely and just answer questions through the Q&A

-### Background + Filters
-* If you plan to use a virtual background or green screen, the settings for these can be found here.
-We do not recommend using this if you do not have prior experience and a known working setup.
-A poorly executed virtual background or greenscreen replacement can lead to very undesirable results

 ### Profile
 * Please add an image of yourself and update your name.